carvalhomb/sgmodels_study/README.md

 ## Build the report

 To generate the report yourself, you can use the Makefile.
-You can un it like this (in UNIX or Cygwin, assuming you have GNU make, R and all the necessary dependencies installed):
+You can run it like this (in UNIX or Cygwin, assuming you have GNU make, R and all the necessary dependencies installed):

 ```bash
 make report